 A Stroll Along Charming Canal Saint Martin in Paris

-Charming Canal St Martin (Saint Martin Canal) in Paris has its own unique atmosphere.
+Charming Canal St Martin (Saint Martin Canal) in Paris has its unique atmosphere.
 The surrounding streets make up a fascinating area full of unusual and whimsical places to explore.
-It is also the perfect place for people watching!
-You can have a coffee in one of the quaint cafés, visit the small shops lining the historic canal or simply sit down to observe everyday life along the calm waters.
+It is also the perfect place for people-watching!
+You can have a coffee in one of the quaint cafés, visit the small shops lining the historic canal or sit down to observe everyday life along the calm waters.
 Even for the Parisians – especially at the weekend with its vibrant markets and relaxed atmosphere – it is a real gem!

-It was Napoleon who back in 1802 ordered a channel which was supposed to supply the Parisians with clean water.
+It was Napoleon who, back in 1802, ordered a channel which was supposed to supply the Parisians with clean water.
 The canal was intended to improve the standard of hygiene in Paris, which at the time was plagued by diseases such as cholera and dysentery.

 A stroll along the calm waters of the Canal St Martin is an off-the-beaten-path experience in Paris.
 With its uniqueness still preserving a bit of Paris of the 19th century, it feels a bit like time has stood still in the neighbourhood.